2023 Nature/Wildlife Competition

 Competition Process

-Questions about the scope of the competition and/or the editing criteria should be directed to the Coordinator at prior to the closing day of the competition.
+Questions about the scope of the competition and/or the editing criteria should be directed to the Coordinator well in advance of the closing day of the competition.

 • Closing Date of Competition – October 15, 2023 at midnight Standard Time (Ontario).